GameFoundry/bsf/Documentation/Manuals/Native/User/math.md

 ~~~~~~~~~~~~~

 # Quaternions
-@ref bs::Quaternion "Quaternion"%s are the primary way of representing rotations in Banshee.
+@ref bs::Quaternion "Quaternion"%s are the primary way of representing rotations in bs::f.
 They can be created using Euler angles, axis/angle combination, or from a rotation matrix (talked about later).

 ~~~~~~~~~~~~~{.cpp}
 // Quaternion that rotates 30 degrees around X axis, followed by 50 degrees around Z axis (Euler angle representation)